djsudduth/keep-it-markdown/README.md

 ## Feature Todos
 -[ ] Use OAuth login to launch browser window and authenticate automatically
 -[ ] Build a simple installer
--[ ] Tie Keep notes to Notion links for cross-linking of md imports
+-[ ] Create setup scripts for Windows, macOS and Linux -[ ] Tie Keep notes to Notion links for cross-linking of md imports
 -[ ] Email notes to Keep
 -[ ] Roam imports

+## Thank You
+Thanks for trying this markdown converter!
+I hope you find it useful.
+There's always room for improvement.
+Feel free to add issues to the issues list.